Glenn Berry

 Glenn Herbert Berry (November 4, 1904 – October 31, 1995) was an American gymnast.
 He was a member of the United States men's national artistic gymnastics team and competed in seven events at the 1928 Summer Olympics.

 Early life and education

 Berry attended Polytechnic High School in Los Angeles where he competed for the school's gymnastics team.

 Gymnastics career

 As a gymnast, Berry was a member of Los Angeles Athletic Club.

 Berry attempted to make the 1932 Summer Olympics team but missed the cut and was not selected.

+For 41 years, Berry coached at various levels, including two years at UCLA, where he founded the program, coached, and competed.
+After coaching at the University of California-Berkeley, Berry judged high school, collegiate, and AAU meets and worked as a teacher.
+Berry is a UC-Berkeley Hall of Fame inductee.